 A UE can be provided, by sl-PSFCH-Period-r16, a number of slots in a resource pool for a period of PSFCH transmission occasion resources.
 If the number is zero, PSFCH transmissions from the UE in the resource pool are disabled.
+In a slot with PSFCH transmission occasion, PSFCH resources are in the OFDM symbol that is two symbols after the last OFDM symbol with PSSCH resources in that slot.